Natacuin/IntroductionToTerraform/README.md

 In this demo the idea is explain the teraform resources block in the file main.tf for AWS, and then run the ```terraform init```, ```terraform plan```, and ```terraform apply``` commands, show the resources created in AWS and finally run the ```terraform destroy``` command.

+**Note** You need to have the AWS CLI install and configured, see this [tutorial](https://www.youtube.com/watch?v=Rp-A84oh4G8) if you need it.

 - lab06 - How to create resources in Azure.

 In this demo the idea is explain the teraform resources block in the file main.tf for AZURE, and then run the ```terraform init```, ```terraform plan```, and ```terraform apply``` commands, show the resources created in AWS and finally run the ```terraform destroy``` command.

+**Note** You need to have the Azure CLI install and configured, see this [tutorial](https://www.youtube.com/watch?v=tD-ixw8szIQ) if you need it.
+There are several ways to interact with the Azure CLI, for demostration porpuses run the ```az login``` command to authenticate with Azure is fine, but it does not work if you try to implement this solution in a pipeline, there are several ways to solve this, for example [Authenticating using a Service Principal](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret)